opendocsg/slw-judgments-backfill/2004_SGHC_257/report.md

 In my view, this commentary is no more than a paraphrase of the wording of O 29 r 2(3).
 It does not help in determining what qualifies as a specific fund.

 16\.
-Counsel for the plaintiff also relied on the case of _Lee Sai Poh and others v Vejayakumar and another_ [1997] 3 SLR 612, where CR Rajah JC granted a Mareva injunction over moneys in a Maybank account.
+Counsel for the plaintiff also relied on the case of _Lee Sai Poh and others v Vejayakumar and another_ <span class="citation">[1997] 3 SLR 612</span>, where CR Rajah JC granted a Mareva injunction over moneys in a Maybank account.
 The learned Judicial Commissioner opined, at [19], that:

  19 As the moneys ... could be traced to the moneys ... in the first defendant’s account with Maybank, the third plaintiff has a genuine proprietary claim to these moneys, which moneys can be readily identified.
 The injunction granted herein should therefore be taken to operate also as an injunction for the interim preservation of property under O 28 of the Rules of Court [1996].
 I therefore dismissed the second defendant’s application to discharge the interim injunction.